 After 24–48 h of printing spheroids, replace the regular complete medium with induction medium (day 0).

-After 48 h (day 2), replace the induction medium with maintenance medium.
+After 48 h (day 2), replace the induction medium with the maintenance medium.

 Change the medium every 3–5 days until the cells are fully differentiated.